 Parallelism isn't free.
-Behind the scenes, the compiler and the hardware have to do a lot of overhead work to make parallelism happen.
+Behind the scenes, the compiler, the parallel library and the hardware have to do a lot of overhead work to make parallelism happen.
 The overhead typically includes:

 - Managing the multiple threads/processes

 - Communication among threads/processes

 - Synchronization (described later)